 lv_obj_draw_part_t structure is used to describe the context of the drawing.
 Not all fields are set for every part and widget.

-To see which fields are set for a widget see the widget's documentation.
+To see which fields are set for a widget refer to the widget's documentation.

 lv_obj_draw_part_t has the following fields: